Jobs, crackdowns and a fork By Reuters - Up News Info

 Authorities have rushed to calm market nerves with soothing editorials and promises to take things steadier in future.
 That’s put a floor under stocks and the yuan.

 What investors will want to see now is how serious China’s economic growth slowdown really is.
-If PMI surveys in the coming week point to moderating manufacturing growth and flatlining services, that could be the next test for markets.
+PMI surveys – both official and private readings – suggested a slowdown in the Chinese economy, which could be the next test for markets.

 -FACTBOX-From education to bitcoin, China’s season of regulatory crackdown